ThomasMcP/marvel_db_homework/homework.md

     DELETE FROM people WHERE name = 'Nick Fury';

 8. The cinema has just heard that they will be holding an exclusive midnight showing of 'Avengers: Infinity War'!!
 Create a new entry in the 'movies' table to reflect this.

+  INSERT INTO movies (title, year, show_time) VALUES ('Avengers: Infinity War', 2018, '00:00');

 9. The cinema would also like to make the Guardians movies a back to back feature.
 Find out the show time of "Guardians of the Galaxy" and set the show time of "Guardians of the Galaxy 2" to start two hours later.

+SELECT show_time FROM movies WHERE title = 'Guardians of the Galaxy';
+UPDATE movies SET show_time = '14.30' WHERE title = 'Guardians of the Galaxy 2';

 ## Extension

 1. Research how to delete multiple entries from your table in a single command.

+DELETE FROM people WHERE id IN (1, 2, 3);